 Ljubljana, 12.
-3. 2017 – Because specialty coffee is a must at my foodwalks, I was eager to get to know the new coffee man in Ljubljana, Alex Niño Ruiz from Črno zrno (Black bean – but you have to admit it sounds more awesome in Slovenian).
+3. 2017 – Because specialty coffee is a must at our food tours, I was eager to get to know the new coffee man in Ljubljana, Alex Niño Ruiz from Črno zrno (Black bean – but you have to admit it sounds more awesome in Slovenian).
 First mentioned in my Instagram feed November 3rd 2016, he already announced to soon open his very own shop in Gornji trg.
 As per usual, the renovation took longer than expected, so in the meantime I bothered him with the same question when is he going to open at the annual December brunch at id:doma and later at my event NJAMboljši.
 Finally, the place of Ljubljana coffee culture is ready!
 So enjoy some snaps (taken before the official opening) and my interview with Alex, the smiling Colombian architect turned coffee geek.
 Gornji trg is (now even more) awesome!

 What makes Colombian coffee different from others?